 "What was that?" he asked.

-"It only sealed the wound, there is still internal damage I need to look at before you can start running around, Senju-sama," she said, and then smeared a cream over the wounds.
+"It only sealed the wound, there is still internal damage I need to look at before you can start running around, Senju-sama," she said, smearing a cream between her hands and then over the wounds.
 He shivered, not from the cream but from her gentle hands.
 He was a rather paranoid man at times, something he'd not let go from the years of constant blood shed and lessons his father taught.

 He trusted few this close to him, and though no stranger to the female touch (sexual or otherwise) he couldn't recall any this gentle.
 He'd seen her kill and defeat ten ninja rather brutally, spitting lava from her lips, and seemingly stopping time for five ninja before knocking them out and letting them drop like marionettes with severed strings.
 The latter all with a simple flick of her wrist.